Bayesian Exploration: Incentivizing Exploration in Bayesian Games: Bayesian Exploration with stochastic utilities

 \subsection{Putting this all together: proof of Theorem~\ref{thm:model-noisy}}

-Lastly, we will show how the $\delta$-maximal exploration subroutine will lead to a near-optimal iterative recommendation policy.
-As an intermediate step, we show that if an exploration subroutine outputs an approximate signal for $\signalD(\cA_{\trueState}^\delta)$, we can then obtain close to optimal rewards.
+\asedit{We show that $\SIndMax$ leads to a near-optimal iterative recommendation policy.
+The remaining piece is that whenever a subroutine outputs an approximate signal $\hat S$ for $\signalD(\cA_{\trueState}^\delta)$, we can use $\hat S$ afterwards to obtain near-optimal rewards.}